 Report - Technical

 LaBoube, Roger A.; Yu, Wei-wen; and Shan, Ming-Yang, "Shear and combined bending and shear behavior of web elements with openings" (1992).
 Center for Cold-Formed Steel Structures Library.
-Paper 166.
+166.